alexmarqs/zod-config/README.md

 yarn add zod-config zod # yarn
 ```

-(When you install zod or @zod/mini, your package manager will automatically install @zod/core too.
-So this peer dependency will be met as long as you have one of these packages installed.)
+(When you install `zod` or `@zod/mini`, your package manager will automatically install `@zod/core` too.
+So this peer dependency will be met as long as you have one of these packages installed)

 ## Table of contents: